PowerBISteve/ModelValidation/README.md

 The validation file should be a csv with the headers: \
 -ID \
 -Measure \
--Value \
+-Value

 ID is a reference.
 Measure should be the measure validating.
-Value is the validated value.
+Value is the validated value.\
-The remaining columns should be in format table9coulmn0 e.g. Product[Category] Fill in the values for a filter or leave blank to not apply filter.
+The remaining columns should be in format table[coulmn] e.g. Product[Category]\
+Fill in the values for a filter or leave blank to not apply filter.

 Example: